-The city of Gersthofen (district Augsburg, Bavaria) is planning a new secondary school building complete with a three-court gymnasium to replace an original school built in 1971.
+In Gersthofen, district Augsburg Bavaria, a new secondary school building complete with a three-court gymnasium was planned to replace an original school built in 1971.
 The design scheme defines its own identity in one sense, and simultaneously integrates itself harmonically into the emerging school campus as well.
 A schoolyard is located in the center of the campus for joint use with the adjacent grammar school.
 The design of the new building has expanded the schoolyard and increased its prominence on the site.

-The construction will be developed in two stages to allow for uninterrupted, continuous schooling throughout all phases.
-First, the sports hall will be relocated to clear the area and to gain space for the new school building.
+The construction was developed in two stages to allow for uninterrupted, continuous schooling throughout all phases.
+In 2016, the sports hall was relocated to clear the area and to gain space for the new school building.